cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

     source: cluster-example
 ```

+The previous configuration assumes that the application database and its owning
+user are set to the default, `app`.
+If the PostgreSQL cluster being restored
+uses different names, you must specify them as documented in [Configure the application database](bootstrap.md#configure-the-application-database).
+You should also consider copying over the application user secret from
+the original cluster and keep it synchronized with the source.
+See ["About PostgreSQL Roles"](#about-postgresql-roles) for more details.

 In the `externalClusters` section, remember to use the right namespace for the
 host in the `connectionParameters` sub-section.
 The `-replication` and `-ca` secrets should have been copied over if necessary,